 - a.
 Reasons for any inability to perform the essential functions of the position, with or without accommodation, - b.
 Lack of present illegal drug use, - c.
 History of loss of license and/or felony convictions, - d.
-History of loss or limitation of privileges or disciplinary action, - e.
+History of loss or limitation of privileges or disciplinary action,

+- e.
 Current malpractice insurance coverage, - f.
-Attestation by the provider of the correctness and completeness of the application (a copy of the most current signed attestation shall be included in the provider's credentialing file), - g.
-Work history for the past five years or total work history if less than five years, and - h.
-Current Drug Enforcement Agency (DEA) or Controlled Drug System (CDS) certificate if a prescriber. - 3.
+Attestation by the provider of the correctness and completeness of the application (a copy of the most current signed attestation shall be included in the provider's credentialing file), - g. work history for the past five years or total work history if less than five years, and - h. current Drug Enforcement Agency (DEA) or Controlled Drug System (CDS) certificate if a prescriber. - 3.
 The Contractor shall conduct primary source verification of the following: - a.
-Licensure or certification: A printout of the license from the applicable Boards' official website denoting that the license is active with no restrictions is acceptable, - b.
+Licensure or certification: A print out of license from the applicable Boards' official website denoting that the license is active with no restrictions is acceptable, - b.
 Board certification, if applicable, or the highest level of credential attained, - c.
-National Practitioner Data Bank (NPDB) query including the following: - i.
-Minimum five-year history of professional liability claims resulting in a judgment or settlement, - ii.
+National Practitioner Data Bank (NPDB) query including the following: - Minimum five-year history of professional liability claims resulting in a judgment or settlement, - ii.
 Disciplinary status with regulatory board or agency, - iii.
 State sanctions or limitations of licenses, and - iv.
-Medicare and Medicaid sanctions, Federal and State exclusions, and terminations for cause as reported to CMS. - 4.
-In situations where a covering/substitute provider shall be utilized by a contracted provider and the covering/substitute provider is approved through the temporary/provisional credentialing process, the Contractor shall ensure that its system allows payments to the covering/substitute provider effective when the date notification was received from the contracted provider of the need for a covering/substitute provider.
+Medicare/Medicaid sanctions, exclusions, and terminations for cause. - 4.
+In situations where a covering/substitute provider shall be utilized by a contracted provider and is approved through the temporary/provisional credentialing process, the Contractor shall ensure that its system allows payments to the covering/substitute provider effective when the date notification was received from the provider of the need for a covering/substitute provider.
 Covering/substitute providers shall also meet the following requirements: - a.
-Licensure: Providers and employees rendering services to members shall be appropriately licensed in Arizona to render such services as required by Federal or State law or regulatory agencies, and such licenses shall be maintained in good standing, - b.
-Restriction of Licensure: Providers shall notify the Contractor within two business days of the loss or restriction of their DEA permit or license or any other action that limits or restricts the Provider's ability to practice or provide services, - c.
-Professional Training: Providers and all employees rendering services to members shall possess the education, skills, training, physical, and mental health status, and other qualifications necessary to provide quality care and services to members, - d.
-Professional Standards: Providers and employees rendering services to members shall provide care and services which meets or exceeds the standard of care and shall comply with all standards of care established by Federal or State law, - e.
-Continuing education: Providers and employees rendering care or services to members shall comply with continuing education standards as required by Federal or State law or regulatory agencies,
+Licensure: Providers and employees rendering services to Members shall be appropriately licensed in Arizona to render such services as required by state or federal law or regulatory agencies, and such licenses shall be maintained in good standing, - b.
+Restriction of Licensure: Providers shall notify the Contractor within two business days of the loss or restriction of their DEA permit or license or any other action that limits or restricts the Provider's ability to practice or provide services, - Professional Training: Providers and all employees rendering services to Members shall possess the education, skills, training, physical, and mental health status, and other qualifications necessary to provide quality care and services to Members, - d.
+Professional Standards: Providers and employees rendering services to Members shall provide care and services which meets or exceeds the standard of care and shall comply with all standards of care established by state or federal law, - e.
+Continuing education: Providers and employees rendering care or services to Members shall comply with continuing education standards as required by state or federal law or regulatory agencies, and - f.
+Regulatory compliance: Providers shall meet the minimum requirements for participating in the Medicaid program as specified by the State.